Vehicle Registration

 An authorised person shall not deliver, send or make available for use a vehicle without complying with the declaration requirements, ensuring the identification mark assigned is displayed and paying the Vehicle Registration Tax.

-The Revenue may appoint authorised persons to carry out specified functions on their behalf under the legislation, in particular relating to examination of vehicles.
+The Revenue may appoint authorised persons to carry out specified functions on their behalf under the legislation, in particular relating to the examination of vehicles.

 It is an offence